SionWxy/wau/README.md

-# wau
+# Work Automation Utils - wau

-Work Automation Utils
+A collection of python utils that can (hopefully) help work automation.

 ## Modules